 - We will depend on God in Prayer because our life and vitality as a congregation is dependent upon prayer.

 - We are a force, not a fortress, therefore we will be proactive and not reactive in the world.

 - We will actively look to expand the kingdom of God from our neighborhood to the nations.

 When we take those core parts of who we are and bring them together with our values, identity and calling are expressed in how we live out our lives together.
 In fact, we want to live integrated lives where we are actively looking to live out our identity and calling in everyday life:

 - Spiritual + Missional = Supernatural

 - Missional + Intentional = Faithful

-- We believe that every member is a minister.
+We believe that every member is a minister.
 Therefore, each one is called to be part of the Body of Christ and to fully function as representatives of Christ wherever they are.
-This is about Participation not Perfection.
+This is about participation, not perfection.

-- We believe that God’s truth and grace bring freedom and transformation.
+We believe that God’s truth and grace bring freedom and transformation.
 Jesus came to heal the sick and set the captives free.
-He took a holisitic approach to discipleship and ministry that brought about a new life to His followers and renewed their hearts and minds in their new identity as children of God.
+He took a comprehensive approach to discipleship and ministry that brought about a new life to His followers and renewed their hearts and minds in their new identity as children of God.

-- Jesus promised that His followers would be filled with His Spirit and do signs and wonders as they fulfilled the Great Commission (Matthew 28:18-20).
-We are to called to live “naturally supernatural” lives expecting God to work through us with His signs, wonders, and miracles as we live out God’s purposes together.
+Jesus promised that His followers would be filled with His Spirit and do signs and wonders as they fulfilled the Great Commission (Matthew 28:18-20).
+We are called to live “naturally supernatural” lives expecting God to work through us with His signs, wonders, and miracles as we live out God’s purposes together.